yash-sharma1/docs-site/docs/index.md

 ## What are Binance Chain and Binance DEX?

-Binance Chain is a blockchain software system developed by Binance and its community.
+[Binance Chain](https://www.binance.org) is a blockchain software system developed by Binance and its community.
 Binance DEX refers to the decentralized exchange features developed on top of Binance Chain.

+Please read the [FAQ](./faq/faq.md) to get started.

 ## What is Binance Smart Chain?

-Binance Smart Chain is an innovative solution to bring programmability and interoperability to Binance Chain.
-Binance Smart Chain relies on a system of 21 validators with Proof of Staked Authority (PoSA) consensus that can support short block time and lower fees.
+[Binance Smart Chain](https://www.binance.org/en/smartChain) is an innovative solution to bring programmability and interoperability to Binance Chain.
+Binance Smart Chain relies on a system of [21 validators with Proof of Staked Authority (PoSA)](https://github.com/binance-chain/whitepaper/blob/master/WHITEPAPER.md) consensus that can support short block time and lower fees.
 The most bonded validator candidates of staking will become validators and produce blocks.
 The double-sign detection and other slashing logic guarantee security, stability, and chain finality.

+Please read the [FAQ](./faq/bsc/general.md) to get started.

 ## What can I do with Binance Chain?